A more compassionate, affordable alternative to litigation

 Benefits of divorce mediation over litigation

-Generally speaking, the goal of litigation is for either of the parties to “win in battle.”
+The goal of litigation is for either of the parties to “win in battle.”
 In contrast, the goal of divorce mediation is to create a final agreement that encourages cooperation and respect between both parties.
 If you are seeking a more compassionate, less stressful, affordable path to divorce, mediation is right for you.

 What is the mediation process like?